-I am a self-taught artistic knitwear designer.
+I’m a self-taught knitwear designer of hand-knit patterns.
 In my pre-kid life, I was an atmospheric scientist obsessed with the Need to Know about everything atmospheric physics, fog in particular.
 I have a Ph.D. in Atmospheric Science, an M.Sc. in Physical Oceanography, and a B.Sc. in Physics (with a minor in mathematics).
-In my final year of high school (‘99-’00), I would spend my lunch breaks either in the library studying calculus or in the art room painting, I signed off my yearbook graduation photo with an ode to Intergalactic Anthropologists, and I started university determined to be an astrophysicist.
-Things change and I change with them, and now I’m a self taught artist, creating knitting designs and patterns since 2018 — but still obsessed with everything, universe, aliens, consciousness, meditation, things outside the visible wavelength spectrum — our world is full of weirdness and I’m so here for it.
+Things change and I change with them, and now I create knitting designs and patterns since 2018.

 • My husband used to be an Experimental Particle Physicist and we eloped in 2010 in our flip flops on a dock after 7.5 months of “dating”